Aury-Cifuentes/beta-assignment-1/README.md

 | [Trimwire (SF)](https://trimwire.com/) | Trimwire offers a subscription-based start-up centric cost monitoring service with an opportunity to scale as the rise of computing/AWS-style bills increase in complexity.|
 | [Turing Labs Inc. (NYC)](http://www.turingsaas.com/) | Turing Labs offers a service for CPG R&D clients to introduce technology and automation into their processes via a tech based consulting hybrid offering.|

-Note: From these twenty companies, 55% have a diverse founding team (at least one woman or POC) and 45% are currently still in Pre-Seed stage for funding.
-Overall, the companies above have incredible potential and could be worth exploring further as determining critical factors such as trust is much more difficult online.
+Note: From these twenty companies, **55% have a diverse founding team (at least one woman or POC)** and **45% are currently still in Pre-Seed stage for funding**.
+Overall, the companies above have incredible potential and could be worth exploring further as determining critical factors such as *trust* is much more difficult online.

 Sources: Company websites, Crunchbase, LinkedIn, Twitter, and Instagram or Vimeo where applicable